thomas-dsl-johnson/ACORN/README.md

 cd ACORN
 pip install -r requirements.txt
 ```
 We now have the following file structure.
-To see a full explanation of the file structure, got to [📂 Repository Structure](https://github.com/thomas-dsl-johnson/ACORN?tab=readme-ov-file#-repository-structure).
+To see a full explanation of the file structure, go to [📂 Repository Structure](https://github.com/thomas-dsl-johnson/ACORN?tab=readme-ov-file#-repository-structure).
 ```
 .
 ├── algorithms/ ...